godycnyama/premcal-backend/README.md

 Premium Calculator

+# Description

-# This is an application that used to calculate insurance premium given 13 digit South African ID Number.
+This is an application that used to calculate insurance premium given 13 digit South African ID Number.

+# Installation